Clear Rivers: Final Destination 2

 Clear returns in the sequel Final Destination 2 (2003) set a year after the events of Final Destination.
 After Evan Lewis's death, Kimberly Corman visits Clear inside Stonybrook Mental Institution and asks for her help concerning the safety of the Route 23 pile-up survivors: Officer Thomas Burke, Kat Jennings, Rory Peters, Eugene Dix, as well as Nora Carpenter and her son Tim.
 While she does inform Kimberly of what she knows about Death, she is still too distraught over Alex's death and tells Kimberly to let the other survivors perish and save only herself.
 Nevertheless, after Tim dies, she changes her mind and accompanies Kimberly and Burke to Bludworth, who informs them the equilibrium of Death and "new life", implying their salvation upon the unborn son of survivor Isabella Hudson.
 The three of them gather the remaining survivors to Burke's apartment, but despite Clear's and Kat's attempts to save her, Nora gets decapitated by an elevator.

 En route to Isabella, Clear and the others realize that all of them are still alive due to the Flight 180 survivors having gotten off the plane.
 While driving to the hospital, they are involved in a car accident that leaves Eugene needing medical help and eventually leads to the deaths of Kat and Rory.
 Following their deaths, Clear, Kimberly, and Burke go to the hospital to save Isabella.
 While they do succeed in finding her in time and ensuring her infant survives, Kimberly has another premonition that reveals to her Isabella was never meant to die in the pile-up, meaning they are still in danger.
 Understanding the situation, Clear tries to find Eugene's room.
 Finding him contained by an oxygenated room, she opens the door, subsequently loosening the plug of Eugene's defribrillator, creating a spark that incinerates Eugene's room, killing them both.
 In her alternate death scene, Clear smiles in contentment as flames engulf her body.
 Clear's death is shown in X-ray format during the opening credits of The Final Destination, and briefly in the death montage of Final Destination 5.

 The Final Destination and Final Destination Bloodlines

 A reference is made to the character through an easter egg in The Final Destination (2009), where Clear's name appears on a sign of a brand of water that reads "Clear Rivers Water".
-The sign triggers the main visionary and alerts him that water will be causing an upcoming fatal accident.
+The sign triggers Nick O’Bannon, the film’s visionary, alerting him that water will cause an upcoming fatal accident.
 Similarly, a character named Darlene Campbell makes an unknowing reference to Clear's name in Final Destination Bloodlines (2025), while guessing the name of a hospital.